PierreMarieCurie/rf-detr-onnx/README.md

 # Acknowledgements
 - Special thanks to the Roboflow team and everyone involved in the development of RF-DETR, particularly for sharing a state-of-the-art model under a permissive free software license.

+# TO DO
+- share script to generate onnx file
+- NOTICE for better compliance with Apache license